 Please only use products suitable to be used on kittens, never use products for dogs on cats and don’t use essential oils such as tea tree, which are toxic to cats.

 It is important to keep a log of your kitten’s weight to ensure it is gaining weight properly.
 Kittens should double their birth weight in the first 7 – 10 days.
-It is also encouraged to keep a log of when feeds were made, how much was given etc.
+Keep a log of when feeds were made, how much was given etc.

 Your kitten will need plenty of love and attention.
 When he’s not sleeping, ensure you give it lots of physical contact.